jmg292/G-Net/README.md

 ## Distributed Identity Platform

 Existing zero trust network solutions rely on centralized identity providers to handle user authentication and access control.
-This has created a gap between free solutions capable of authenticating a personal user (e.g. `Log In With [GitHub | Google | Facebook]`) and expensive enterprise IAM solutions (e.g. Active Directory, Okta).
+This has created a gap between free solutions capable of authenticating a personal user (e.g. `Log In With [GitHub | Google | Facebook]`) and cumbersome enterprise IAM solutions (e.g. Active Directory, Okta).
 There are plenty of open source identity platforms available to fill the gap, but these solutions often fall short of enterprise products when it comes to device identity management and attestation.

 G-Net's Distributed Identity Provider is designed to allow a network administrator to: